Food Vendors, London

 There are plenty of proper eating places in town, open all hours, and you really should have no need to resort to using these vendors.

-As a side issue, most of the vendors are controlled by Eastern European criminals (and treated pretty appallingly by them).
-Many of the vendors are illegal immigrantsrun by "Gang bosses."
-Not only are you running the risk of sickness, you are also supposting organised criminal activity.
+As a side issue, most of the vendors are controlled by Eastern European criminal "Gang Bosses" (and treated pretty appallingly by them) so not only are you running the risk of serious illness, you are also supporting organised criminal activity.